clebert/onecmd/README.md

 testing, and source files and dependencies on other source files generated during setup.

-A particular file can be managed only by one plugin, which creates its initial content, controls its serialization, and defines whether the file is versionable or not.
-Other plugins can declare this file as an optional or required dependency and update it during setup.
+A given file can be declared as a source by only one plugin at a time, which creates its initial content, controls its serialization, and defines whether the file is versionable or not.
+Other plugins can declare this file as an optional or required dependency and update its content during setup.

-A set of coordinated plugins based on standard conventions could serve as a basis to allow easy and consistent management of projects together with **onecmd**.
+A set of coordinated plugins based on standard conventions could serve as a foundation for easy and consistent project management with **onecmd**.
 One such attempt is the package [`@onecmd/standard-plugins`](https://github.com/clebert/onecmd-standard-plugins).

 ### Usage